 Note, however, that you can create multiple instances of a single client.
-For example, for a Net-Worker server named foo, you can add several clients named foo.
-"Scheduling Filesystems" in Chapter 3 of the Administrator's Guide explains how to do this and why you might want to.
+By default, all filesystems on a single host are assigned to the same backup schedule.
+However, if you would like to assign different backup schedules to filesystems on the same host, you may do so by adding the host as a client multiple times, dividing the filesystems between the client instances, and assigning each client instance to a separate backup group.
+For example, for a NetWorker server named foo, you can add several clients named foo.
+"Scheduling Large Client Filesystems" in Chapter 3 of the Administrator's Guide explains how to do this.

-5.3 Using NetWorker from Diskless Workstations
+5.6 Using NetWorker from Diskless Workstations